 Write your journal article with confidence, to give your reader certainty in your research.
 Make sure that you’ve described your methodology and approach; whilst it may seem obvious to you, it may not to your reader.
 And don’t forget to explain acronyms when they first appear.

-Your literature review should take into consideration the current state of the literature.
-So, don’t talk about “recent research” if you’re giving citations from the 1990s.
-It is important to include recent references to highlight awareness of all the current developments in the literature that you are building on.
-This doesn’t mean you can’t include older references, just make sure it is clear why you’ve chosen it.
+When you reference something, fully understand its relevance to your research so you can make it clear for your reader.
+Keep in mind that recent references highlight awareness of all the current developments in the literature that you are building on.
+This doesn’t mean you can’t include older references, just make sure it is clear why you’ve chosen to.

-Make sure to communicate your unique point of view to stand out.
+Communicate your unique point of view to stand out.
 You may be building on a concept already in existence, but you still need to have something new to say.
 Make sure you say it convincingly, and fully understand and reference what has gone before.

 Professor Len Barton, Founding Editor of Disability and Society